-If a student wishes to graduate within a specific academic year and within a specific semester, the student should first consult with the Committee Chair to ensure that adequate progress has been made that will permit a defense on the desired schedule.
-The student should announce his or her intention to defend as early as possible.
-The Chair is under no obligation to follow the student's proposed schedule and may insist on delaying the defense.
-The defense must be scheduled no later than one week before the "submission date" established by the Graduate School and listed on The Graduate School website.
+If you wish to graduate within a specific academic year and within a specific semester, you should first consult with the Committee Chair to ensure that adequate progress has been made that will permit a defense on the desired schedule.
+You should announce your intention to defend as early as possible.
+The Chair is under no obligation to follow your proposed schedule and may insist on delaying the defense.

+The defense must be scheduled no later than one week before the "submission date" established by the Graduate School and listed on the Graduate School website.
 This schedule will allow the candidate an opportunity to make revisions if required to do so by the Thesis Committee.

-When your Chair and the other committee members agree that the student is ready to defend the film and thesis, a three-hour defense will be scheduled.
+When your Chair and the other committee members agree that you are ready to defend the film and thesis, a three-hour defense will be scheduled.
 The thesis and film titles as well as the date, time, and location of the defense must be publicly announced at least two weeks prior to the defense date through normal University media channels including emails, websites, social media, and posted announcements.
+You must email Katie Gahagan at katherine.gahagan@montana.edu with all thesis information including: date, time, location, title of the thesis, and description of the thesis, two weeks before the defense.

-At least two weeks before the defense, the candidate should submit the written thesis draft to the appropriate Graduate School staff member so the thesis formatting may be approved.
-The formatting guidelines are found on The Graduate School site at http://www.montana.edu/etd .
+At least two weeks before the defense, you should submit the written thesis draft to the Electronic Theses and Dissertations Formatting Information under the Submission Portal to have the thesis formatting approved.
+The formatting guidelines are found on The Graduate School site at http://montana.edu/etd/etd_format.html.

 Scheduling the Defense: The defense must be scheduled for three hours.
 Friends, colleagues, faculty, and the general public may be invited to attend the first hour of the defense.
-The candidate will give a formal presentation about the thesis, screen the thesis film or excerpts (depending on the film's length), and answer questions from the gathered group.
-After the first hour, all the guests will be asked to leave, and the candidate will then defend the thesis work before his or her thesis committee.
+You will give a formal presentation about the thesis, screen the thesis film or excerpts (depending on the film's length), and answer questions from the gathered group.
+After the first hour, all the guests will be asked to leave, and you will then defend the thesis work before your thesis committee.
 The defense may be completed in fewer than three hours if the Committee agrees.
+You and Committee Chair must both be present in Bozeman for the defense to take place.
+Other Committee members may attend the defense via Zoom or Webex.
+If COVID protocols are in effect the defense may be a virtual one.

-Committee Deliberation: After the student's defense of his or her work is completed, it is customary for the candidate to be asked to leave the room while the committee deliberates a "pass" or "fail" judgment.
-A candidate does not have to have a unanimously positive vote of the committee to pass, but a majority of members must vote in favor of passing.
+Committee Deliberation: After your defense is completed, it is customary for you to be asked to leave the room (or, for virtual defenses, to temporarily leave the meeting) while the committee deliberates a "pass" or "fail" judgment.
+You do not have to have a unanimously positive vote of the committee to pass, but a majority of members must vote in favor of passing.
 If one or more members abstain and there is a tie, the decision would then have to go to The Graduate School for consultation.
+After the

-After the Committee votes and discusses any changes to the film or thesis that it would like made before final submission, the candidate is asked to return to the room.
+Committee votes and discusses any changes to the film or thesis that it would like made before final submission, you are asked to return to the room.
 The Committee then delivers its decision.
-If the candidate passes, the Committee will then request the changes, if any, it wishes to be made before submission.
+If you pass, the Committee will then request the changes, if any in the film and/or written thesis, it wishes to be made before submission.
 Only the Chair needs to verify that the changes have been carried out before the film and thesis are submitted to the SFP and Graduate School.